elianalopez/Java/README.md

 <br>
 Binding is the operation of associating two things, such as a name and the entity that name represents.
 <br>
 Scope is the region of the program where name-to-object binding is active.
 In Java the scoping area can easily be described as right between the curly brackets.
+This is important to know because it plays an important part of where and how variables should be either named or referenced.

 ## Works Cited
 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText="Click to expand") -->